BlackArch/blackarch-installer/README.md

 ```sh
 pacman -S blackarch-installer
 ```
-On any other distribution clone this repository.
+On any other distribution clone this repository and copy it to /usr/share/blackarch-installer.

 Usage
 -----